souvikc800/HibernateAll/README.md

 # HibernateAll

-This is a sample project having every kind of possible hbernate mappings.
+This is a sample project having every kind of possible hibernate mappings. one->one one->many many->one many->many